zammad/zammad-admin-documentation/channels/microsoft365/accounts/account-setup.rst

 .. hint::

-   This step is only required if your organization requires admin consent.
+   This step is only required if you didn't consent the permissions in App registration as administrator on behalf of your users.
    If you do not use this kind of security measurement, simply skip to `Add a New Account`_.